intelops/kubviz/README.md

 <br>

-- You can generate Software Bill of Materials (SBOM) reports for images within a Kubernetes cluster using KubViz in the CycloneDX format, which will be presented as JSON reports.
+- Generate reports for Software Bill of Materials (SBOM) from images within your Kubernetes cluster using KubViz in the CycloneDX format.
+These reports will be available in JSON format.

 <br>